 It is unusual for a management team to provide warranties.
 Instead, earn-out mechanisms and similar contractual provisions typically provide some level of comfort in terms of the management team's sincerity and commitment by aligning the management team's interests with those of the buyer.
-Any warranties provided by the management team are likely to be heavily limited and/or capped; after all, in most circumstances, it will not be possible to require the management team to become parties to the acquisition contract and such participation would need to be carefully negotiated.
+Any warranties provided by the management team are likely to be heavily limited and/or capped; after all, in most circumstances, it will not be possible to require the manageContributed by: Johan Terblanche, Marjorie Allo and Baptiste Aubry, Maples Group ment team to become parties to the acquisition contract and such participation would need to be carefully negotiated.

 The above situation would typically not change whether or not the buyer is also a private equity fund.

 Full disclosure of the data room is usually allowed against the warranties.